Mendota Mdewakanton Dakota Tribal Community: U.S.-Dakota War of 1862

 The U.S. Dakota war was incited when U.S. officials refused to provide promised food items and goods, leading to widespread starvation and death within the Dakota reservations, particularly along the Minnesota River.
 Dakota men therefore took up arms against the white settlers around them for their promised food and security, and ultimately their freedom from the colonists.
 A main figure in this conflict was Taoyateduta (Little Crow), a Dakota chief who greatly assisted in the Dakota resistance and whose descendants figure within the MMDTC.
-The Dakota were ultimately defeated by the white Minnesotans and noncombatants were then placed in a concentration camp near Fort Snelling, on Wakan Tanka.
+The Dakota were ultimately defeated by the white Minnesotans, and noncombatants were then placed in a concentration camp near Fort Snelling, on Wita Tanka.
 After trials were held against those Dakota people who participated in the war, President Abraham Lincoln ordered the execution of 38 Dakota men in Mankato, the largest mass execution in U.S. history.
 Following this, the remainder of the Dakota in the Fort Snelling camp were ordered into exile outside of the state of Minnesota.

 Formation

 The Mendota Mdewakanton Dakota Tribal community was officially formed in 1997 in Mendota, Minnesota, the "center of the universe" according to the ancestors of the Dakota.
 After the U.S.-Dakota War, these families assisted in trying to drive out the Dakota combatants along with other Minnesotans, and so were able to maintain residence near Minneapolis and St. Paul in the towns of Mendota and Lilydale.
-This allowed them to live near Mdote and Wakan Tanka, and their descendants have retained this space through today.
+This allowed them to live near Mdote and Wita Tanka, and their descendants have retained this space through today.

-Highway 55 Re-Route
+Highway 55 reroute

-Shortly after the formation of the MMDTC, the community was a prominent body in the protest of the re-routing of Highway 55, whose proposed route threatened important Dakota sites such as Coldwater Springs.
-The Mendota community, along with the American Indian Movement and Earth First!, fought for the Minnesota Department of Transportation to adjust their plans in order to preserve these spaces.
-After years of protesting, in which the protesters faced violent police raids and winter conditions, and court proceedings, MNDOT consented to install a lining that would protect the water source of the spring, thereby allowing construction of the highway while also protecting the natural habitat.
+Shortly after the formation of the MMDTC, the community was a prominent body in the protest of the rerouting of Highway 55, whose proposed route threatened important Dakota sites such as Coldwater Springs.
+The Mendota community, along with the American Indian Movement and Earth First!, fought for the Minnesota Department of Transportation to adjust its plans to preserve these spaces.
+After years of protesting, in which the protesters faced violent police raids and winter conditions, and court proceedings, MNDOT consented to install a lining that would protect the water source of the spring, thereby allowing construction of the highway while protecting the natural habitat.

-Federal Recognition
+Federal recognition

 The Mendota Mdewakanton Dakota Tribal Community has sought federal recognition since its formation in 1997.
 Initially denied, the community is still fighting for the right to be acknowledged its sovereignty by the U.S. government.
-The Mendota community is descended from prominent Dakota chiefs, particularly Little Crow, and so is working to be seen as a federally recognized tribe, with the powers and rights that comes with, as it has lineage that connects it to not only Dakota families, but famous ones at that.
+The Mendota community is descended from prominent Dakota chiefs, particularly Little Crow, and so is working to be seen as a federally recognized tribe, with the concomitant powers and rights, as it has lineage that connects it to not only Dakota families, but famous ones at that.